Our Response to Conflict – Feel

 A powerful weaving of words and photographs, Forced Out provides a vivid understanding of the experience of refugees.

-Library classification: Ur FOR – check it’s available here.
+Library classification: Ca DEV (Poetry) – check it’s available here.

-The Commonweal Collection is an independent specialist library based at the University of Bradford concerned with issues relating to nonviolent social change.
-It contains over 11,000 books and pamphlets, 150 journals and a variety of videos and educational materials on peace and disarmament, environmentalism and the green movement, nonviolent philosophy and practice, human rights, development and regional issues, anti-racism, identity issues, social and economic alternatives, creative education, spiritual experience and analysis of world problems.
+The Commonweal Collection is an independent specialist library based at the University of Bradford concerned with issues relating to nonviolent movements for social change.
+It contains over 14,000 books, pamphlets and journals on social change and activism, peace and disarmament, climate crisis & the green movement, nonviolent philosophy and practice, human rights, anti-racism and identity.
 Read more about the history of the Commonweal Collection here.

 The Civil Resistance Info website also provides a guide to the range of literature and resources available, and enables users to look in more depth at particular movements, key figures and organisations in the practice of nonviolent action, as well as the theory of civil resistance and important debates about nonviolence.